biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 # BreadCrumbs Tutorial #

 This is a brief tutorial to get you acquainted with the scripts provided in breadcrumbs.
-This is broke up by script and task.
-Examples are given using the Test.pcl file which is included in the BreadCrumbs package.
+This tutorial is oragnized by script and task.
+Examples are given using files in the demo_input folder which is included in the BreadCrumbs package.
 Each of these commands should work from the command line in the breadcrumbs directory.

-Please note all of the following calls expect you to be in the breadcrumbs directory and to have both the ./breadcrumbs/src and ./breadcrumbs/scripts in your path.
+Please note all of the following calls expect you to be in the breadcrumbs directory and to have both the ./breadcrumbs/src and ./breadcrumbs/scripts in your path and or python path.

-Enjoy and happy researching!
+Enjoy and happy research!

 ## Contents: ##
 1. scriptPCoA